Mon-Thurs: 8am-5pm | Fri: 8am-12pm Now offering virtual appointments

 • “I love you!”

-Both of these choices are likely to help you graduate safely to fatherhood, and are also appropriate for postpartum care.
+Both of these choices are likely to help you graduate safely to parenthood, and are also appropriate for postpartum care.

 TIP 6: There will be blood